 - Do talk to your vet.
 If you can’t figure out what your cat needs or wants, it’s time to have a conversation with your vet.
 Your kitty may have a health concern that needs to be addressed.
 Don’t put this off — cats are great at hiding illness, so if you so much as have a hint of suspicion there’s a health issue, see the vet.

 Dehydration can cause health issues in kitties, which may also cause excessive meowing.
-This Catit Flower Fountain is Olivia’s favorite.
+This Catit Flower Fountain was Olivia’s favorite.

-There are some real primal reasons for most pets enjoy drinking from running water and “hunting” for their food, even if it seems weird to us humans.
+There are some real primal reasons that most pets enjoy drinking from running water and “hunting” for their food, even if it seems weird to us humans.